 Creating a Gantt chart

-For example, the above Gantt chart is set up to depict a schedule for the project, in range B5:D11.
+For example, the above Gantt chart is set up to illustrate a schedule for the project, in range B2:D9:

-Column B contains the task name, column C contains the corresponding start date, and column D contains the duration of the task, in days.
+- Column D contains the duration of the task, in days.

-1. Select the range B5:D11 and then on the Insert tab, in the Charts group, select the Column button:
+2. On the Insert tab, in the Charts group, click the Insert Bar or Column Chart button:

-- Right-click in the chart area and choose Select Data... in the popup menu:
+- Right-click on the chart area and choose Select Data... in the popup menu:

 In the Select Data Source dialog box:

 - Under Horizontal (Category) Axis Labels, click the Edit button to correct data for the horizontal axis: